pymc-devs/pymc.io/index.md

 ## The PyMC library

-{doc}`PyMC <pymc:index>` is a probabilistic programming library for Python that allows users to fit Bayesian models using a variety of numerical methods, most notably Markov chain Monte Carlo (MCMC) and variational inference (VI).
+{doc}`PyMC <pymc:index>` is a probabilistic programming library for Python that allows users to build Bayesian models with a simple Python API and fit them using Markov chain Monte Carlo (MCMC) methods.
-Its flexibility and extensibility make it applicable to a large suite of problems.
+PyMC focuses on usability, flexibility, scalability, and extensibility.
 Along with core model specification and fitting functionality, PyMC integrates with {doc}`ArviZ <arviz:index>` for exploratory analysis of the results.